Annytomica/cherry-mildew-detector/README.md

 ## Dataset Content

 The dataset is sourced from [Kaggle](https://www.kaggle.com/codeinstitute/cherry-leaves).
-The dataset consists of XXX .jpeg images, split evenly between 'healthy' and 'powdery_mildew' classes.
+The dataset consists of 4208 .jpeg images, split evenly between 'healthy' and 'powdery_mildew' classes.
 All images are 256px x 256px.

 Code Institute then created a fictitious user story for the dataset where predictive analytics can be applied in a real project in the workplace:
 - The dataset contains +4 thousand images taken from the client's crop fields.
 The images show healthy cherry leaves and cherry leaves that have powdery mildew, a fungal disease that affects many plant species.
 The cherry plantation crop is one of the finest products in their portfolio, and the company is concerned about supplying the market with a compromised quality product.